Social Services, Counseling & Community job market report cover, Houston-Pasadena-The Woodlands, TX, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying as a general helper without proving you can document, de-escalate, coordinate referrals, and work inside a system.
+Biggest mistake: Applying as a general helper without showing concrete client-flow, assessment, and documentation experience.

 Mid-Career Candidates